temporalio/documentation/docs/concepts/what-is-a-temporal-sdk.md

 #### `workflow_task_schedule_to_start_latency`

-Schedule-To-Start time of a Workflow Task in milliseconds.
+The Schedule-To-Start time of a Workflow Task in milliseconds.

 - Type: Histogram
 - Available in: Core, Go, Java